wmelvin/flask-fileup-az/README.md

 #### Azure Storage Settings

+**`FILEUP_STORAGE_ACCOUNT_NAME`** - Name of the Azure Storage Account.
+(TODO: More detail; links to docs)

-**`FILEUP_STORAGE_CONTAINER`** - Name of the Blob container, in an Azure Storage Account, that receives uploaded files.
+**`FILEUP_STORAGE_CONTAINER`** - Name of the Blob container, in the Azure Storage Account, that receives uploaded files.
 Container name must be all lower case.
 If not set, the default is `fileup`.
 (TODO: More detail; links to docs)

-**`FILEUP_STORAGE_ACCOUNT_NAME`** - Name of the Azure Storage Account.
-(TODO: More detail; links to docs)
+**`FILEUP_STORAGE_TABLE`** - Name of the table, in the Azure Storage Account, that receives data about uploaded files.
+This is optional.
+If not set, files can still be uploaded to blob storage, but no data about the uploads is recorded.

 **`FILEUP_STORAGE_ACCOUNT_KEY`** - Azure Storage Account **Key** to use in connection strings.
 Leave blank when using IAM roles, instead of connection strings, to access storage.
 (TODO: More detail; links to docs)